Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

 \section{Single Execution}

-In this section we analyze a single execution of the average function on private inputs and analyze the associated information disclosure regarding the target's inputs.
-Recall that the computation of the average is modeled by
+In this section we analyze a single execution of the average function on private inputs and the associated information disclosure of the target's inputs.
+Recall that the computation is modeled by

 and we let $n = \norm{S}$ denote the number of spectators.